 Since this is probably not your first resume, you need to go back through your old resumes and lift off any points you can still use.
 Maybe you do not have to highlight your weekend car washing job so highly anymore, but there is probably plenty on there you can still use.
 This is especially true when it comes to dates because you have probably already forgotten the dates you started different schools, left schools, had your first work experience, etc. Also, maybe you should try to take consultation from one of the best resume writing services.

 Start With A Very Simple Template

-The best resumes are simple ones.
+The best and optimal resumes are simple ones.
 Fancy resumes may look nice, but they do not do the job.
 Imagine seeing hundreds of resumes per month, would you really be impressed because one has scriptwriting with different colors of grey and black?